 - Visibility is usually in the 21-30 meter (70-100 foot) range all year.
 It is possible to find it as good as 60 meters (200 feet) on some sites.

 There is diving suitable for all levels of diver.
 The 75 or more dive shops, many in hotels, offer a full range of diving coursework, equipment rental, guiding, and boat cruises.
 Day trips can be arranged to more distant locations.

-There are a number of liveaboard yachts directly cruising the Sharm el Sheikh area and to other top sites in the northern and southern sections of the Red Sea.
+There are a number of liveaboard yachts directly cruising the Sharm el Sheik area and to other top sites in the northern and southern sections of the Red Sea.
 Here is my review of them and some links to top vessels:

 Selected Sharm el Sheikh Dive Sites

 Twenty or more sites are just off the shoreline of Sharm el Sheikh.